hadolint/hadolint/README.md

 ```

 Configuration files can be used globally or per project.
 By default, `hadolint` will look for
-a configuration file in the current directory with the name `.hadolint.yaml`
+a configuration file in the current directory with the name `.hadolint.yaml` or
+`.hadolint.yml`

 The global configuration file should be placed in the folder specified by `XDG_CONFIG_HOME`,
-with the name `hadolint.yaml`.
-In summary, the following locations are valid for the configuration
+with the name `hadolint.yaml` or `hadolint.yml`.
+In summary, the following locations are valid
-file, in order or preference:
+for the configuration file, in order or preference:

 - `$PWD/.hadolint.yaml`
 - `$XDG_CONFIG_HOME/hadolint.yaml`